mc2-project/secure-xgboost/doc/tutorials/multiclient-distributed.rst

 Secure XGBoost is tailored toward an outsourced computation model -- one in which multiple clients with sensitive data want to outsource joint computation on their sensitive data to the untrusted cloud.
 This tutorial provides an example of such a scenario.

 In the multiclient setting, Secure XGBoost contains a mechanism for consensus.
-It requires that all parties agree to invoke a certain API before actually running that function.
-For example, if Party A wants to train a model on Party A and Party B's data, Secure XGBoost requires that both Party A and Party B submit a command to the enclave before proceeding to train the model.
+It requires that all parties agree to invoke a certain API before running that function.
+For example, if Party A wants to train a model on Party A and Party B's data, Secure XGBoost requires that both Party A and Party B submit a train command before proceeding to train the model.
 In a similar fashion, if Party A wants to load its data, Party B must also agree and allow Party A to do so.

 In this example, there are five entities: two clients, who each own sensitive data; an RPC orchestrator; and two untrusted servers, each running an enclave, who communicate to perform distributed computation.
 Each party holds distinct data that they want to aggregate.
 The demo consists of the following steps:

-   1. The orchestrator starts an RPC server and creates an enclave at each node (each untrusted server) in the cluster.
+   1. The orchestrator starts an RPC server and creates an enclave at each node (untrusted server) in the cluster.

    2. The orchestrator starts an RPC server to listen for client requests.